Zelensky criticizes Brazilian neutrality: ‘If someone captures land, kills a people, rapes women and tortures children, how can I be neutral?’ | World

 Volodymyr Zelensky, the president of Ukraine, criticized Brazil’s neutrality in relation to Russia’s invasion of Ukraine during his interview with TV Globo.
 President Jair Bolsonaro spoke with Zelensky on the 19th.
-In the conversation, the leader of Brazil reiterated that he will remain neutral in this war.
+In the conversation, the leader of Brazil again stated that he will remain neutral in this war.

 Zelensky gave the interview the next day.